layer5io/service-mesh-labs/Meshery-Adapters/traefik-meshery-adapter/intro.md

 [Meshery](https://meshery.io) is the service mesh manager, offering lifecycle, configuration, and performance management of service meshes and their workloads.

-Using the Meshery Adapter for Linkerd, you will:
+Using the Meshery Adapter for Traefik Mesh, you will:

-- Deploy Linkerd and a sample application.
+- Deploy Traefik Mesh and a sample application.

 - Verify your service mesh against operational best practices.